 In my previous article I have given the examples of materialized views in oracle.
-I will focus on Postgres Materialized View with multiple real life examples.
+I will focus on PostgreSQL Materialized View with multiple real life examples.
 But before that the question in users mind is what is Postgres Materialized View and what is its use?
 The materialized view is nothing but the view like structure in database but data is stored physically in the memory so that user can retrieve data as fast as possible.

-Why to use Postgres Materialized View ?
+Why to use PostgreSQL Materialized View ?

 Everybody has question in mind that why do we need to use materialized view.
 The answer is in one line- to improve the performance of the query.
 In day to day life programmer deals with multiple complex sql queries.
 User needs to refresh materialized views on timely basis to retrieve data in it.